Alexander-Kahanek/Alexander-Kahanek.github.io/resume.md

 __MathLab Tutor, University of North Texas__ Tutors fellow students in a multitude of math courses, learning how to Illustrate and convey complex concepts to others effectively.

 `2012-18`
-__United States Army, National Guard__ Worked mostly in the medical field, learning how to solve problems efficiently and quickly.
+__United States Army, National Guard__ Worked in the medical sector learning how to solve problems efficiently and quickly.
 Also, spearheaded a team, of 15 people, that reduced response time by 50%, for the East African Response Force.

 ## Education